 Total incontinence is usually treated by using a thin tube, called a catheter.
 You use it to empty the bladder regularly.
-This is called intermittent
+This is called intermittent self-catheterization.

+Absorbent products such as pads or disposable underwear are usually used when other methods of treating incontinence have failed or can't be used.
 These methods don't treat the incontinence.
-But they may make it possible to manage
+But they may make it possible to manage the problem.

 ByHealthwise Staff Primary Medical ReviewerE.
-Gregory Thompson, MD - Internal Medicine Brian D. O'Brien, MD - Internal Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerAvery L. Seifert, MD - Urology
+Gregory Thompson, MD - Internal Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerAvery L. Seifert, MD, FACS - Urology